 Reconstitute the 175 mg and 300 mg vial contents with 3.6 mL and 6.2 mL of 0.9% Sodium Chloride Injection, USP, respectively to obtain a clear, colorless to yellowish solution (resultant concentration 50 mg per mL levoleucovorin).
 Reconstitution with a sodium chloride solution with preservatives (e.g., benzyl alcohol) has not been studied.
 Do not store reconstituted solution for more than 12 hours at room temperature.
 Protect from light.

-Visually inspect parenteral drug products for particulate matter and discoloration prior to administration.
+Visually inspect the product for particulate matter and discoloration prior to administration.
 Discard if particulate matter or discoloration is observed.

 Dosage Forms And Strengths